ohscar/rmalloc/doc/paper/conclusion.rst

 ~~~~~~~~~~~~~~~~~~~~~~
 Features
 -------------------------
-* Have a callback for when moving a locked block, for simpler compact operation and easier client code where memory does
+* Add a callback when moving a locked block, for simpler compact operation and easier client code where memory does
   not have to be locked/unlocked.
 Instead, they could be locked during their entire lifetime.
 On the other hand, there
   is a risk that it would lead to the lookup table being on the client side instead of in the allocator.
 Depends on
   use case.